vincentneo/iOS-GPX-Framework/README.md

 # Usage with Swift

-In order to use it with the new Swift programming language you need to use the [Objective-C Bridging header] (https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
+In order to use this library with the new Swift programming language you need to use the [Objective-C Bridging header] (https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

-Basically, you have to create a .h file that imports GPX.h
+Basically, you have to create a .h file that imports *GPX.h*

 ```objc
 // <YourProjectName>/Bridge.h